chapel-lang/chapel/doc/rst/language/spec/records.rst

       {(i = 42)}

-Note that the compiler-generated ``hash`` can only be overridden for records that have been defined in user code, and cannot be used to override the default hash for built-in types like ``int``, for example.
+Note that the compiler-generated ``hash`` can only be overridden for records that have been defined in user code.
+As an result, this feature cannot be used to override the default hash for built-in types like ``int``.